intelligent-soft-robots/o80_example/doc/02_demos.md

 This section provides instructions on how to run the demos.
 Information on what these demos does is provided in following sections.

-## downloading the demos
+## downloading the example repository

-The git repository is [here](https://github.com/intelligent-soft-robots/o80_pam).
+The git repository is [here](https://github.com/intelligent-soft-robots/o80_example.git).

 ## running the non bursting mode demos

 ### starting the o80 standalone

-After sourcing the workspace, you may start a standalone:
+You may start a standalone:

 ```bash
 cd o80_example/demos